enpitsulin

 }

-Next, we abstract the CRUD operations into several member methods.
-Since Rust does not have a new keyword, we typically define a pub fn new() to construct the corresponding class.
-Essentially, the so-called construction is just returning a struct that has an impl.
+Next, we abstract CURD into several member methods.
+Since Rust does not have a new keyword, we generally define a pub fn new() to construct the corresponding class, which essentially returns a struct that has an impl.

 So we add the following implementation.